 Chime Routing Number

-Chime works with banks that provide banking services for your Chime Account.
-The bank’s name appears in the Spending Account and Savings Account Agreement and also appears on the back of your Chime Visa® Debit Card.
+Chime works with banks that provide banking services for your Chime Online Banking Account.
+The bank’s name appears in the Checking Account and Savings Account Agreement and also appears on the back of your Chime Visa® Debit Card.

-Your Routing Number will depend on which bank provides your banking services for your Chime Spending Account.
+Your Routing Number will depend on which bank provides your banking services for your Chime Checking Account.

 How to find your Chime Routing Number